 Arrive in Halifax and check in to your accommodations which are ideally located in the downtown core of this vibrant and cosmopolitan urban centre on the Atlantic Ocean for a two-night stay.
 Meet your Tour Director or Driver/Guide and fellow travelers this evening at a Meet & Greet.

 Option: You may wish to add additional nights in Halifax to your vacation package.
 Bursting with culture and rich history, Nova Scotia’s capital city has much to offer.
 Ask us about adding Bay of Funday Touring.

-Monday – DAY 2 – Halifax to Western Shore, NS
+Monday – DAY 2 – South Shore Touring

 Discover the rustic charm of the renowned fishing village of Peggy’s Cove where you will enjoy breakfast overlooking one of the most photographed lighthouses in the world.
 Travel the South Shore and on to the UNESCO World Heritage Town of Lunenburg, renowned for her fleets of Grand Banks’ fishing schooners.
 Take a walking tour to fully experience one of the most remarkably preserved colonial settlements in the New World, and visit the Fisheries Museum of the Atlantic to learn about the town’s famous seafaring heritage.

-Tuesday – DAY 3 – Western Shore to Charlottetown, PE
+Tuesday – DAY 3 – Halifax to Charlottetown, PE

 Learn about the Mi’kmaq people at Millbrook Cultural & Heritage Centre before crossing Confederation Bridge, the world’s longest continuous multi-span bridge, to Prince Edward Island.
 Check into your Charlottetown* accommodations for a two-night stay and enjoy a theatre performance by local entertainers at the Confederation Centre of the Arts (a substitution may be necessary due to the theatre schedule).